How to Save a Dying Plant: 6 Proven Steps to Revive It

 Gently slide your plant out of its pot and look at the roots.

-• Healthy roots: White or light tan, firm, and flexible
+• Healthy roots: white or light tan, firm, and flexible

-• Rotting roots: Black or dark brown, mushy, and they might smell bad
+• Rotting roots: black or dark brown, mushy, and they might smell bad

-Comparison of healthy white plant roots versus black rotting roots - diagnosing dying plants
+Comparison of healthy white plant roots versus black rotting roots

 The Bottom Line

+According to horticulture experts at the Royal Horticultural Society, if there’s any green in the stems or any healthy roots remaining, your plant has a fighting chance.
 Even if all the leaves have dropped, plants can regrow from healthy roots.
-I’ve personally brought back plants that looked like bare sticks—and they’re now some of my healthiest specimens.
+I’ve personally brought back plants that looked like bare sticks — and they’re now some of my healthiest specimens.

 Step 2: Diagnose the Problem

-In my experience, 90% of dying houseplants come down to one of six issues.
+Now that you know your plant can be saved, let’s figure out what’s actually wrong.
+In my experience, the large majority of dying houseplants come down to one of six issues.
 Here’s how to identify each one:

 Plant Problem Diagnosis Chart